berkerdemirer/nextjs-saas-boilerplate/README.md

 - **Welcome Email:** A welcome email (`src/components/email-templates/welcome.tsx`) is sent when a new user record is created in the database.
 - **Polar Integration:**
   - Automatically creates Polar customers on user sign-up
-  - You should define the products in the db to dynamically fetch them for the better-auth/polar integration
+  - You should create a product in Polar and insert their details to the db to dynamically fetch them for the better-auth/polar integration (see `utils/auth`)
+  - Current Polar environment is set to sandbox
 - **Next.js Integration:** Uses the `nextCookies()` plugin for proper cookie handling within the Next.js framework.

 You can customize email templates, authentication flows, and plugin configurations by modifying `src/lib/auth.ts` and the referenced email template components.